Our master bedroom got yet another makeover this year. This time in the bed department!

 Pottery Barn Tonal Linen Flange Pillow Cover (in the front)

-Lands End 400-count Percale Lands’ End Five Star Hotel Embroidered Diamond Sheet Set (We had these on our queen bed too – percale is the way to go!
-I got them on sale for just $60)
+Lands End Percale Sheets (We had these on our queen bed too – percale is the way to go!
+I got them on sale for just $60).
+I also love the Threshold Performance sheets from Target which are also a great price.

 It was really sad to say goodbye to our four poster bed, but it’s now in the attic to come back down when we have a house big enough for it in a secondary bedroom someday!
 And we still use most of our queen bedding in the guest room.